 10. Sed rate is a blood test that measures how far & quickly red blood cells fall from the top of a glass tube during an hour.
 Inflammation causes a higher Sed rate.
 Rheumatoid factor is an immunity protein that is present with rheumatoid arthritis, but not psoriatic arthritis, helping doctors distinguish between the two.

 Whether or not you qualify for disability and, as a result, are approved for disability benefits will depend entirely on the information obtained from your medical records.
-This includes whatever statements may have been obtained from your treating physician (a doctor who has a history of treating your condition and is, therefore, qualified to comment as to your condition and prognosis).

-It will also depend on the information obtained from your vocational, or work, history if you are an adult, or academic records if you are a minor-age child.
 The important thing to keep in mind is that the social security administration does not award benefits based on simply having a condition, but, instead, will base an approval or denial on the extent to which a condition causes functional limitations.
 Functional limitations can be great enough to make work activity not possible (or, for a child, make it impossible to engage in age-appropriate activities).